PO-LAB/Intelligent-Manufacturing-Systems/Tabu_Algorithm/Tabu_Algorithm.md

 <br>
 So far, the Tabu algorithm is introduced.
 <br>
-Noticed that implement the above code still needs to add something (E.g., considering iterations) and make it complete.
+Noticed that implement the above code still needs to add something (e.g., considering iterations) and make it complete.
 <br>
 <br>